 The Siberian Huskies are also descendants of the Spitz family of dogs and originate from Northeastern Asia and bred by the Chukchi Indians.
 They too were used as working and sled dogs.
 They are not only very independent, they are highly intelligent but can sometimes be difficult to train.
 Positive reinforcement training is the most effective way to teach a Husky to do what you want him/her to do.
 Negative enforcement will only make your Husky rebel and this is never a good thing.
 Once a Husky becomes part of your family they always want to be with you, inside and out.
 A husky is usually never aggressive, they are more lovers than fighters, the only times I've had my huskies show "teeth" is when a dog enters their domain without getting to know them first.

 Pomeranians and Siberian Huskies are very active, intelligent dogs, and mixed together they come out with the most spectacular markings, coats, eye colors, and temperaments.
 When socialized properly Pomskies are great family dogs and love to be with and around children and pets .
 If you do not socialize your puppy to your cats, birds, and other small animals right away, this can become an issue later on.
 I personally don't believe in feeding my dogs purely dog food because they are descendants of wolves, they have very high metabolisms and require more protein.
-My dogs eat Nutro (or any high protein food - non GMO) and are on a Raw/cooked diets, this can be more expensive but in the end it's worth it because its been proven that dogs on raw/cooked diets tend to have less health issues, cancers, tumors, and/or digestive issues.
+My dogs eat Nutro and are on a Raw/cooked diets, this can be more expensive but in the end it's worth it because its been proven that dogs on raw/cooked diets tend to have less health issues, cancers, tumors, and/or digestive issues.

-Depending on where you live and the time of year we can ship your puppy anywhere in the U.S. and sometimes Canada/Mexico.
-Shipping prices run between $375-450.
-We have a great pet nanny company we work with and their rates inside the U.S. are generally $450-500 and Canada can be $900-1100.This includes vet exam, shots, de-worming, health certificate,micro-chipping, crate, and flight.
+We DO NOT ship via cargo or ground transport.
+We have a great pet nanny we work with and their rates inside the U.S. are generally $550-625 and Canada can be $700-900.This includes vet exam, shots, de-worming, fecal testing, health certificate, temp scan micro-chipping, and flight.
 If we can work out a personal delivery then you the new owner will be responsible for paying for gas, my time, and possible hotel room depending on location.
 No puppy will go home before the age of 8 weeks and a contract will be signed that if at any time you cannot keep your pup you will return it to me at T.C.Pomskies.
 To be placed on the wait-list a $500 non-refundable deposit will be required.
 The Deposit is good for one year and then will be lost if other arrangements are not made prior to the end of the year.
 Pomsky breeding requires patience and that is what I ask of all my customers as well.
-If your puppy is not picked up by the 8th week you will be responsible for a $75 a week kennel fee, this arrangement must be discussed prior to the 8th week.
-If puppy is not picked up by 9th week you forfeit all funds and your puppy will be posted for sale.
-We have the right to refuse sales to anyone who will not sign our contract and all monies will be lost.
+If your puppy is not picked up by the 8th week you will be responsible for a $100 a week kennel fee, this arrangement must be discussed prior to the 8th week.
+If puppy is not picked up by 9th week, with prior arrangements, you forfeit all funds and your puppy will be posted for sale.
+We have the right to refuse sales to anyone who will not sign our contract, agree to spay/neuter or disrespect us in any way and all monies will be lost.
 We NEVER offer refunds so please do not take your purchase lightly but we will offer a replacement if your puppy has a congenital defect covered by the one year health guarantee...
 Thank you!